wafaeelfaidi/ProjetGMAO/README.md

 ## Contributing

-Contributions are welcome!
+Contributions for bug fixed are welcome!
 However, please open an issue first to discuss your ideas before making a pull request.

 ## License